cmdallas/cgminer-ruby-utils/README.md

     # create a host list using a first-to-last range
     ruby ~./cgminer-ruby-utils/bin/setup_hostlist.rb -f ~/cgminer-ruby-utils/hosts -r
     ```

+3. Populate the aws.conf file with your SNS Topic ARN, profile, and region.
+Make sure AWS credentials are configured on your system.

-3. Use the 'fleet_warden.rb' script to query all of the hosts in the host file
+4. Use the 'fleet_warden.rb' script to query all of the hosts in the host file:

     **Examples using fleet_warden.rb**
     ```
     # check to see if 15 minute average hashrate is above 11TH/s
     ruby ~./cgminer-ruby-utils/bin/fleet_warden.rb -f ~/cgminer-ruby-utils/hosts --hash15m
     ```
-4. Configure cron to automatically fire the script every N minutes
+5. Configure cron to automatically fire the script every N minutes.

-**Warning:**
-- AWS SNS topic/region is currently hardcoded in 'aws_helper.rb'.
-You will need to change this!